muf002/oasys-patient-notes-api/README.md

 Storing tokens in a file is intentionally a development convenience, not a production auth store.
 In production, providers would authenticate through a proper identity system and tokens would not be written to disk.
 The file is excluded from git via `.gitignore`.

 **No audio file persistence**
 Audio bytes are read in the route handler, passed to the background pipeline as `bytes`, and discarded once the pipeline completes.
 Only the transcript and structured insights are stored.
 This is a deliberate simplification for this assessment — the focus is on the pipeline architecture, not storage infrastructure.
-In a production clinical system this would be unacceptable: session recordings are irreproducible.
-A provider cannot re-create a therapy session that already happened.
 The production approach would be to write the audio to durable object storage (S3, GCS) immediately on upload, before the pipeline starts, so that a transcription failure does not result in permanent data loss.
 The client would not need to re-upload — the pipeline could be retried directly from the stored file.